marmelab/react-admin/docs/DataProviders.md

 );
 ```

-Feel free to read the [Cloudinary Get Started doc](https://cloudinary.com/documentation/programmable_media_overview) to learn more.
+Refer to the [Cloudinary Get Started doc](https://cloudinary.com/documentation/programmable_media_overview) for more details.

 ## Query Cancellation

-React-admin supports [Query Cancellation](https://tanstack.com/query/latest/docs/framework/react/guides/query-cancellation), which means that when a component is unmounted, any pending query that it initiated is cancelled.
-This is useful to avoid out-of-date side effects and to prevent unnecessary network requests.
+React-admin supports [Query Cancellation](https://tanstack.com/query/latest/docs/framework/react/guides/query-cancellation).
+When a component unmounts, any pending query is canceled, preventing outdated side effects and unnecessary network requests.

-To enable this feature, your data provider must have a `supportAbortSignal` property set to `true`.
+To enable this feature, set the `supportAbortSignal` property to `true` on your data provider:

 ```tsx
 const dataProvider = simpleRestProvider('https://myapi.com');
 dataProvider.supportAbortSignal = true;
 ```

-Now, every call to the data provider will receive an additional `signal` parameter (an [AbortSignal](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal) instance).
-You must pass this signal down to the fetch call:
+Each data provider call will receive an additional `signal` parameter, an [AbortSignal](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal).
+Pass this signal to your fetch calls:

 ```tsx
 const dataProvider = {